 After a patient fills out a form on a tablet, you receive a notification and the patient’s information, which remains secure.
 The tablet then refreshes with a new, blank form for the next patient to fill out.
 There is no paper left behind that the next patient signing in could see.

-One of the advantages to moving online for HIPAA-compliant sign-in sheets is that you’re not limited to collecting just the patient’s name and who their appointment is with.
+One of the advantages to moving online for HIPAA-friendly sign-in sheets is that you’re not limited to collecting just the patient’s name and who their appointment is with.
 You can include a few questions about their symptoms since their last visit, which lets their clinician get up to speed with the reason for their visit before calling the patient back to an exam room.

 For example, if you’re a chiropractor, you can set up a form to ask about your patient’s pain levels and progress since their last visit.
 You can use this as part of their check-in and streamline the process so that they don’t have to fill out multiple forms upon arrival.

-Ultimately, implementing online forms for patient sign-in can make healthcare practices more HIPAA compliant, but it will also consolidate and streamline information as well as make it easier for clinicians to be aware of any new developments with their patients.
+Ultimately, implementing online forms for patient sign-in can make healthcare practices more HIPAA-friendly, but it will also consolidate and streamline information as well as make it easier for clinicians to be aware of any new developments with their patients.
 Not only can this help you avoid hefty fines for noncompliance, but it can also improve your patients’ experience.